k247tEK/archVM-Hyper-V/2022-06/README.md

 ## [Whisker Menu & xfce-Desktop Panel](#whisker-menu--xfce-desktop-panel)

-by default, arch linux 2022-06 does not use Whisker menu &<br> you will have to manually add it to the desktop panel.
+by default, Arch Linux does not use Whisker menu &<br> you will have to manually add it to the desktop panel.

 https://docs.xfce.org/panel-plugins/xfce4-whiskermenu-plugin/start